getbannerman/babl/README.md

 BABL (Bannerman API Builder Language) is a templating langage for generating JSON in APIs.

 It plays a role similar to [RABL](https://github.com/nesquena/rabl), [JBuilder](https://github.com/rails/jbuilder), [Grape Entity](https://github.com/ruby-grape/grape-entity), [AMS](https://github.com/rails-api/active_model_serializers), and many others.

-However, unlike existing tools, BABL has several advantages.
+# Features

-### Static compilation
+## Template compilation

-BABL is a simple Ruby DSL.
-Unlike RABL, the template code is fully parsed and executed before any data is available.
-This approach makes it possible to detect errors earlier and document the output schema automatically, without data.
-Experimentally, it also makes partials evaluation much faster, because partials are loaded only once.

-### Automatic preloading

-BABL is also able to infer the "input schema".
-It can loosely be seen as the list of properties we need to read from the models to construct the JSON output.
-These *dependencies* can be used to retrieve data more efficiently.
-For instance, all ActiveRecord associations can be preloaded automatically using this mechanism.

-### Simple syntax

-JSON is simple, and generating JSON should be as simple as possible.
+A BABL template has to be compiled before it can be used.
+This approach carries several advantages:
+- Many errors can be detected earlier during the development process.
+- Partials are resolved only once, during compilation: zero overhead at runtime.
+- [Code generation [WIP]](https://github.com/getbannerman/babl/pull/21) should bring performances close to handcrafted Ruby code.

+## Automatic documentation (JSON schema)

+BABL can automatically document its template by exporting a JSON-Schema description.
+Combined with optional type-checking assertions, it becomes possible to do some exciting things.

+For instance, it is possible to generate TypeScript interfaces by feeding the exported JSON-Schema to https://github.com/bcherny/json-schema-to-typescript.

+## Dependency analysis (automatic preloading)

+Due to the static nature of BABL templates, it is possible to determine in advance which methods will be called on models objects during rendering.
+This is called dependency analysis.
+In practice, the extracted dependencies can be passed to a preloader, in order to avoid all N+1 issues.

+Please note that this requires a compatible preloader implementation.
+At Bannerman, we are using **Preeloo**.
+It natively supports ActiveRecord associations, computed columns, and custom preloadable properties.
+Unfortunately, it hasn't been released publicly (yet), because it still has severe bugs and limitations.

+## Example

 BABL template: